 Provided you’re open to their submissions and willing to consider each on its own merit, you’ll be able to approach issues from a whole new perspective.

 4. Making the consumer part of the creation process

 From a purely bottom-line perspective, co-creators are truly valuable.
 You essentially increase your workforce without adding to payroll.

-That’s exactly what P&G has done, developing dozens of new products thanks to help from alumni and customers who just want to be involved.
+That’s exactly what Cigna has done, developing dozens of new products through a three-step process:

 And as McKinsey found, while some contributors are motivated by money or prizes, more get involved out of curiosity (28%) or as a way to entertain themselves (26%).
 If you can accentuate these aspects of your co-creation strategy, you may not even need to offer monetary rewards.

 The process is also a key way to increase customer loyalty.
 A user who sees their ideas taken seriously and even pursued through to development is now part of the decision-making force.
 They’re not just a buyer; they’re a real stakeholder.